 The first in a series of five offers an introduction to copyright and archives.

 Session Two: Copyright Duration

-In our second webinar, Ellie will explore copyright duration and offer insight to managing online materials.
+In our second webinar, Ellie explores copyright duration and offers insight to managing online materials.

 Dr Ellie Pridgeon, BA, MA, PhD, Arch Dip, FSA, Director, Consultant Archivist Ltd

 As an archives consultant, Ellie works with a range of heritage organisations, including museums, universities, charities and community archives.
-She is also copyright consultant for Naomi Korn Associates.
+She was also copyright consultant for Naomi Korn Associates.